AdaCore/startup-gen/gpr2ld/README.md

         Default value is startup.S

 Known limitations:
-+ When the booting from RAM, the tool does not generate the code necessary to tell the CPU to reloc the interrupt vector (on ARM cortex m).
++ When booting from RAM, the tool does not generate the code necessary to reloc the interrupt vector (on ARM cortex m).